Compliance and Ethics

 Minors on Campus

 Mines is sensitive to all the communities that come to campus and that is especially true regarding children or “minors” on campus.
-All Mines employees should report to appropriate authorities cases of known child abuse or neglect or if they reasonably suspect child abuse or neglect.
+All Mines employees should report cases of known or reasonably suspected child abuse or neglect to appropriate authorities.
 For information regarding hosting an activity or program on campus that is for minors, please see the Mines Policy regarding Minors on Campus.
 Information and training for the Mines’ community are available from the Compliance & Policy Office.

 - The Mines’ community reports crime under C.R.S. § 18-8-115 and subject to several policies.